The quality of NMN supplements: which authorizations and certifications can we trust?

 The GRAS authorization can be self-certified.
 This variant is less strict and is sufficient as long as it is not for medical purposes, which is the case with the NMN products we know today.

 The second level is more prominent; it is the FDA authorization.
 This would officially confirm the NMN supplement as an approved medication An FDA authorization would mean that the active ingredient NMN can be used as a medication.
-This is still not the case today.
-However, scientists all over the world are working on it and it is only a matter of time before this will happen.
+Recent news have showed NMN is currently being studied as a prescription drug to treat rare diseases, highlighting the potent of this molecule considered safe and efficient.

 What guarantees flawless production?